Council-owned smart waste · Measured, not asserted

 Sensors managing real assets today, with alert thresholds, exception handling and service-level reporting built in.

-Network, hardware, app and dashboard from one team – no stitching together vendors who blame each other.
+Network (designed and run by our group’s network division, Secure), hardware, app and dashboard under one contract – no stitching together vendors who blame each other.